numpy/numpy/doc/neps/nep-0037-array-module.rst

 The ``__array_ufunc__`` and ``__array_function__`` protocols provide a mechanism for overriding NumPy functions *within NumPy's existing namespace*.
 This means that users need to explicitly opt-out if they do not want any overriden behavior, e.g., by casting arrays with ``np.asarray()``.

-In theory, this approach lowers the barrier for adopting these protocols in user code and libraries, because code that using the standard NumPy namespace is automatically compatible.
+In theory, this approach lowers the barrier for adopting these protocols in user code and libraries, because code that uses the standard NumPy namespace is automatically compatible.
 But in practice, this hasn't worked out.
 For example, most well-maintained libraries that use NumPy follow the best practice of casting all inputs with ``np.asarray()``, which they would have to explicitly relax to use ``__array_function__``.
 Our experience has been that making a library compatible with a new duck array type typically requires at least a small amount of work to accomodate differences in the data model and operations that can be implemented efficiently.

 These opt-out approaches also considerably complicate backwards compatibility for libraries that adopt these protocols, because by opting in as a library they also opt-in their users, whether they expect it or not.
 For winning over libraries that have been unable to adopt ``__array_function__``, an opt-in approach seems like a must.